 Sugar really is addicting!
 Some compare it to heroin (I wouldn’t know).
 Do we really know the full destruction of sugar?
 What I do know is that it really did destroy my health for most of my life.
 A lot of you know some of this story.
 I have always struggled with having a high metabolism (which is slowing down now) and low blood sugar.
-This meant that I used to have a hard time gaining weight because of my metabolism and it was hard for me to stay a healthy weight.
-My friend takes HungerUp (which can be ordered from Biovy) to help with her gain weight but I am managing my weight better now.
 The combination of low blood sugar and high metabolism caused me to occasionally pass out in public…not fun.
 I had other health issues that I didn’t know about, so basically I felt horrible all the time.

 What do we do when we feel horrible all the time?
 We find something that we think makes us feel better.
 I turned to what was easily accessible…sugar!
 I was a health nut..literally obsessed..so I didn’t drink pop or anything like that, but started off on grape juice…constantly.
 Over the years, that led to pepsi and sweet tea.
 I would get my sugar high, do what I needed to do, then crash and suffer the consequences (and because of my issues, I crashed super hard, throwing up, etc).
 I NEVER felt good.

 Then, only a few years ago I went to a naturopathic doctor, started eating real food, and using essential oils.
 Wow, did my health turn around.
 I still have months that are better than others.
 But just after weeks of changing my eating habits I felt better than I had since before I was a teenager!
 My sugar addiction did a lot more than put me on an energy roller coaster.
 Check out what scientists are finding about sugar.